pfheatwole/thesis/source/derivations.rst

 Notes to self
 -------------

-* If :ref:`paraglider_dynamics:Reference Point` said this section gives reasons that `R` should be in the xz-plane, then make sure this section covers that.
+* If :ref:`paraglider_dynamics:Reference point` said this section gives reasons that `R` should be in the xz-plane, then make sure this section covers that.